Junior Wells: Early life

+Career

 He moved to Chicago in 1948 with his mother, after her divorce, and began sitting in with local musicians at house parties and taverns.
 Wild and rebellious but needing an outlet for his talents, he began performing with the Aces, consisting of the brothers Dave and Louis Myers on guitars and the drummer Fred Below, with whom he developed a modern amplified harmonica style influenced by Little Walter.
 In 1952, he made his first recordings when he replaced Little Walter in Muddy Waters's band and played on one of Waters's sessions for Chess Records in 1952.
 His first recordings as a bandleader were made in the following year for States Records.
 In the late 1950s and early 1960s, he recorded singles for Chief Records and its subsidiary, Profile Records, including "Messin' with the Kid", "Come on in This House", and "It Hurts Me Too", which would remain in his repertoire throughout his career.
 His 1960 Profile single "Little by Little" (written by Chief owner and producer Mel London) reached number 23 on the Billboard R&B chart, the first of his two singles to enter the chart.

 Wells's album Hoodoo Man Blues, released in 1965 by Delmark Records, featured Buddy Guy on guitar.
 The two worked with the Rolling Stones on several occasions in the 1970s.
 Wells's album South Side Blues Jam was released in 1971, followed by On Tap in 1975.

 His 1996 release Come On in This House includes performances by the slide guitarists Alvin Youngblood Hart and Derek Trucks, among others.
-Wells appeared in the film Blues Brothers 2000.
+Wells appeared in the film Blues Brothers 2000, released in 1998.